MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/google-emulator-manager.md

 the next step is to create virtual devices to use for testing and debugging your app.
-You can use the legacy Google Emulator Manager (also known as the *Android Virtual Device (AVD) Manager*) to create virtual devices for use by the Android SDK Emulator.
+You can use the legacy Google Emulator Manager (also known as the *Android Virtual Device (AVD) Manager*) to create virtual devices for use by the Google Android Emulator.

 > [!NOTE]
 > If you are targeting Android 8.0 Oreo, you must use the [Xamarin Android Device Manager](~/android/get-started/installation/android-emulator/xamarin-device-manager.md) to create and configure virtual devices.